fadilarikan/fadilarikan/README.md

 - 🌱 I’m currently learning **Django REST framework and Machine Learning Algorithms.**

-- 👨‍💻 All of my projects are available at GitHub repostories
+- 👨‍💻 All of my projects are available at GitHub Repositories

 - 📫 How to reach me **fadilarikan19664@gmail.com**